 Call them on 03000 200 301 or search online for more information about the Farming Advice Service.

 There are no confirmed changes to the cross compliance rules in 2020.

 Inspections and calculating penalties

-For detailed information about inspections and penalties, read from page 10 of ‘The guide to cross compliance in England 2019’ above.
+For detailed information about inspections and penalties, read the Inspections and the Penalties sections in the ‘Guide to cross compliance in England 2020’ above.